 Dr. Davis is an avid sportsman himself, and his hobbies include fishing, hunting, waterskiing and almost any outdoor activity.

-Q. When and why did you decide to become a veterinarian and why did you choose to pursue a career as a surgeon?
+When and why did you decide to become a veterinarian and why did you choose to pursue a career in surgery?

-Q. When not roping, fishing, hunting or waterskiing, what other things do you do with your free time?
+When not roping, fishing, hunting or water-skiing, what other things do you do with your free time?

 Most of my non-equine time lately has been devoted to some real-estate interests and house renovations.
 I am also a big reader.